Omachonu-prosper/Code-CBT/README.md

 > :hash: Twitter: [@OmachonuProsper](https://twitter.com/OmachonuProsper)

 ### Adding your new question
-> locally
-If you are downloading the json files you are free to add, update or delete any question.
-You have the liberty to set the questions as you like but you must make reference to Code CBT.

 >On our servers
 You can make a pull request with a commit message stating the file you editted and the question id added on to from the last id in the right structure.
 For example if the last id in the js.json file was js43 then if i am to add a question the new questions id should be js44.